west-bri/HVACFinal/ReadMe.md

 - /data/roofTopUnits
 - /data/terminalUnits

-## Important info about the datasets from the client
+## Important notes about the datasets from the client

 - This is a customer building with multiple roof top units but only 2 of them are connected to terminal units.
 I included data for the 2 that are connected to terminal units and one that is not.
 - There are 47 terminal units in the building.
 Each of them is connected to one of the two RTUs (not evenly split).
 I feel like this should give a fair amount of data to build off of and then test.